 Effective outpatient treatment relies on a team-based approach, with professionals who understand the complexities of anorexia nervosa.
 Clients typically work with:

-Therapists or counselors trained in cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), or family-based therapy (FBT)
+Therapists or counselors trained in cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), or family-based therapy

 Registered dietitians who specialize in eating disorder nutrition